ssloy/ssloy.github.io/docs/banana/index.md

 Behind this iconic setting lies a complete scientific workflow — choosing a model, identifying parameters, simulating outcomes, and interpreting results.
 By working with a familiar and intuitive problem, we can focus on the core principles of scientific computing without being overwhelmed by large codebases or unnecessary technical complexity.

-!!! tip "The takeaway message for the course"
-    Scientific computing is not about writing clever formulas.
-    It is about choosing representations, algorithms, and approximations that fit the question you ask.